The Wrong Planet Syndrome – Part 1

 • Dividing autism into low-functioning and high-functioning/Asperger is meaningless since the truth is much more complex.
 The spectrum is not one-dimensional (from "A little bit autistic" to "Very autistic"), but multidimensional (higher/lower scale separately for each of the many parameters which also can manifest themselves in different ways).
 Every autistic person has their own unique mix of traits, strengths, needs, sensory systems, interests, and personality.
 It can also be the case that if you compare two people, they have no coinciding traits at all.
 They may be the exact opposite of each other, but they are both autistic.

-Many autistic people have what is called a "spiky profile", which means the same person can have both pronounced abilities and disabilities - whether or not they require full-time support.
-That is, a person can be high-functioning according to some criteria, and low-functioning according to other traits.
-One day on Instagram I came across descriptions of two completely different autists - one was typically "mild" and the other was typically "severe".
-At the end there was one phrase: "Both of these people are me."
-A person can seem "high-functioning" and really have trouble with basic everyday tasks just like a person who seems "low-functioning" can really excel at things that are used in everyday life.
-Moreover, the strength of various manifestations can change over time - even over the course of a single day.
+Many people have what is called a "spiky profile," which means the same person can have both pronounced abilities and disabilities—regardless of whether they require full-time support.
+A person can be high-functioning according to some criteria and low-functioning according to others.
+One day on Instagram, I came across descriptions of two completely different autists—one was typically "mild," and the other was typically "severe."
+At the end, there was one phrase: "Both of these people are me."
+Someone might seem "high-functioning" but struggle with basic everyday tasks, while someone considered "low-functioning" might excel in skills used daily.
+Moreover, the intensity of different traits can change over time—even within a single day.

 • The existing diagnostic criteria are unreliable.
-They do not "look inward," but are based on external manifestations.
-Autism is first and foremost a way of thinking and seeing the world, while the signs are collateral, and not necessarily present in everyone.
-The specialist observes neurodiversity from the outside, has no way of knowing exactly what is happening in another person's head, and often misunderstands this.
-What the diagnostician sees often doesn't reflect what and how the person feels and thinks, and doesn't tell the whole story.
-Many people are so accustomed to masking their autistic traits that they automatically continue to do so even at a specialist appointment.
-Those autists may go undiagnosed only because they've had a lifetime of successful practice to appear "normal".
+They don’t "look inward" but focus on external behaviors.
+Autism is, first and foremost, a way of thinking and perceiving the world, while outward signs are secondary and may not be present in everyone.
+Specialists observe neurodiversity from the outside, without truly understanding what’s happening inside a person’s mind, which often leads to misinterpretation.
+What the diagnostician sees doesn’t always reflect how the person feels or thinks and doesn’t tell the full story.
+Many autistic people have become so skilled at masking their traits that they continue doing so automatically, even during assessments.
+These individuals may go undiagnosed simply because they’ve spent a lifetime perfecting the art of appearing "normal."
 From the video Autistic Communication - The VERBAL Spectrum: "The trouble with current diagnosis guidelines is that they're not based on the way a mind works but on opinions of how we express ourselves externally.
 If the diagnostician cannot understand the way we communicate, or they think we express ourselves too well, it will impact their assessment.
 This wouldn't be a problem if those assessments didn't shape peoples' futures, determining what opportunities and services will be available to us and the way others will interact with us, possibly for the rest of our lives."

 • The diagnostic methods are subjective.
-There have been cases where one specialist has classified an autist as LFA and another as HFA.
+There have been cases where one specialist has classified an autist as LFA, while another labeled the same person as HFA.

 From the video High Functioning Autism (It's NOT what you think!!):